-The Library will progressively and responsibly add new material formats as community demand, emerging technologies, industry trends, budgetary considerations, and compatibility with the library environment allow.
-Any equipment or devices that the Library adds to its collection will also be subject to the criteria established in this policy.
+HPL will add new material formats as community demand, availability, industry trends, budgetary considerations, and compatibility with HPL environment allow.
+Any equipment or devices that HPL adds to its collection will also be subject to the criteria established in this policy.
 Digital content and other emerging format acquisitions may require additional considerations, such as:

-- Community interest in the format; ability of residents to access the format with readily available technology. - Cost of the material or resource. - Availability of other versions/updates once electronic content is available. - Supplementary costs-including hardware and software requirements. - Possible duplication of content. - Terms of licensing agreements. - Preservation and long-term access issues. - Provisions for providing access in-house and patron accessibility off-site. - Performance questions, i.e. does this technology make information more easily or accurately available than its print counterpart? - Training of staff and patrons in the use of new electronic resources. - Ability to direct patrons to this resource through our online catalog. - Ease of use.
+- Community interest in the format; ability of residents to access the format with readily available technology. - Cost of the material or resource. - Availability of other versions/updates once electronic content is available. - Supplementary costs-including hardware and software requirements. - Possible duplication of content. - Terms of licensing agreements. - Preservation and long-term access issues. - Provisions for in-library access and patron accessibility off-site. - Performance questions, i.e. does this technology make information more easily or accurately available than its print counterpart? - Training of staff and patrons in the use of new electronic resources. - Ability to direct patrons to this resource through our online catalog. - Ease of use.